alcarney/blog/content/20201217T120000--ast-simple-eval__blog_c_proglangs.rst

 :author: Alex Carney
 :language: en

-.. code:
-   - code/simple-ast/
-   description: |
-      Playing around with constructing and evaluating Abstract Syntax Trees

 Evaluating a Simple Abstract Syntax Tree
 ========================================

+.. container:: post-teaser

    Programming languages and their implementation is a topic I've been interested in for a long time and I thought it would be worth trying to get a bit more hands on and play with some of the ideas in this space.
 Choosing a topic somewhat at random I've chosen to take a look at implementing an Abstract Syntax Tree (AST).

-.. <!--more-->

 What is an Abstract Syntax Tree?
 --------------------------------